bzhanglab/neoflow2/README.md

-NeoFlow2: a proteogenomics pipeline for neoantigen discovery
+# NeoFlow2: a proteogenomics pipeline for neoantigen discovery

+## How to run
 * run with docker locally

 ```console